| Publication Type: | Journal Article |

 | Mots-clés: | scales |

 | Résumé: | These fishes all have scales of the same general type; cycloid with well-developed circuli and with strong basal radii.
-The truly remarkable feature is found in the apical radii, which are greatly modified and join irregularly, forming a network, as is well shown in the accompanying drawing by Miss Evelyn V. Moore (figure 1).
-The apex of the scale is usually broad and blunt, or even subtruncate, while the base is more pointed and narrower. |
+The truly remarkable feature is found in the apical radii, which are greatly modified and join irregularly, forming a network.
+The apex of the scale is usually broad and blunt, or even subtruncate, while the base is more pointed and narrower.
+Thus it is seen that, although there are good specific characters, the scales are in general of the same type, and are, so far as I know, very distinct from those of any other fishes.
+Gymnarchus, according to the scales, goes with the Mormyridæ. |

 | URL: | https://repository.si.edu/items/d4264566-e683-4bde-b1ba-affed6231dab |